-Biotic and Abiotic are the factors of Ecosystem and have significant roles to shape the ecosystem.
-The abiotic factors can be defined as non-living chemical and physical components in the ecosystem.
-While the biotic factors are the living components of an ecosystem.
-Both, Biotic and Abiotic factors affect for survival and reproduction.
+Biotic and Abiotic are the two important factors of Ecosystem which have important characters in shaping the ecosystem.
+The biotic factors are referred to the living components of an ecosystem and the abiotic factors are referred to the non-living, chemical and other physical components in the ecosystem.
+Therefore, both the Biotic and Abiotic factors affect survival and reproduction process.

-Both components are related to each other, if one component or a factor is removed or changed will affect the whole ecosystem.
+Both components are related to each other.
+If one of the components or a factor is removed or changed, it affects the entire ecosystem.
 Among both factors, Abiotic is directly affecting the survival of organisms.

 Biotic factors or components are mainly referred to all the living things in the ecosystem.
 Their presence or their materials affect the composition of an ecosystem.
-These materials include organisms, interactions, parts, wastes and also their presence.
-Factors like disease, predation, and parasitism can also be considered as biotic.
-All these interactions will make the difference in survival and reproduction of each species.
+These materials include all living organisms, like animals, humans, plants, fungi, and bacteria All the interactions will make the difference in survival and reproduction of each species.

 Now let’s have a look at the major differences between the Biotic and Abiotic.